HackyHuang/HackyHuang.github.io/_pages/about.md

   - /about.html
 ---

-I am Kaixuan Huang (黄凯旋), a Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
+I am Kaixuan Huang (黄凯旋), a 4th-year Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
 I am fortunate to be advised by Professor [Mengdi Wang](https://mwang.princeton.edu/).
 Before that, I received B.S. in Mathematics and B.S. in Computer Science from Peking University.
-I was advised by Prof. Zhihua Zhang while doing undergraduate research.
-In 2019, I visited Georgia Tech as a research intern, supervised by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
-In 2020, I visited Tsinghua University as a research intern, supervised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/).
-I also worked closely with Prof. [Jason Lee](https://jasondlee88.github.io/).

-My current research interest is {reasoning, alignment sciences/techniques of language models/diffusion models, safety and OOD-robustness of langauge models, language model agents}.
+My current research interest is **{reasoning, alignment sciences/techniques of language models/diffusion models, safety and OOD-robustness of langauge models, language model agents}**.
 My research is supported by Google PHD Fellowship.

 News